ibm-cloud-docs/EventStreams/quick_setup_guide.md

 #### Update the configuration of a topic using the **ibmcloud es topic-update** command
 {: #ibmcloud_es_topic_update_cli}

-Update the configuration for a topic.
+Run the **ibmcloud es topic-update** command to update the configuration of a topic.

 ```bash
 ibmcloud es topic-update [--name] TOPIC_NAME --config KEY[=VALUE][;KEY[=VALUE]]* [--default]